gndean/home-assistant-hypervolt-charger/README.md

 ![](demo.gif)

-# Current State

-⚠️ Consider the current state of the integration a beta.
-If the installation instructions don't make sense to you or you've not installed custom Home Assistant integrations before, this probably isn't for you yet.
-The integration likely has serious bugs too due to very limited testing.
-I hope all this will improve over time.

 # Installation

 Copy contents of custom_components folder to your home-assistant config/custom_components folder or install through HACS.
 After reboot of Home-Assistant, this integration can be configured through the integration setup UI.